Nordix/Meridio/docs/proxy.md

 Sysctl: net.ipv4.conf.all.rp_filter=0 |
 Sysctl: net.ipv4.conf.default.rp_filter=0 |
 NET_ADMIN | The proxy creates IP rules, IP routes, bridge interfaces and modifies NSM interfaces to link them to bridge interfaces.
-DAC_OVERRIDE | The proxy requires access to a unix socket provided by a hostPath volume to interact with NSM.